• Skip to primary navigation

 How to Cook Easy Peel Boiled Eggs

-Bring a large pot of water to boil – you want the water to cover the eggs by about an inch.
+Bring a large pot of water to boil โ€“ you want the water to cover the eggs fully.
+Eggs cold from the fridge work best.

 While the eggs are cooking, fill a large bowl with cold water (and ice if you have it).
 Use the skimmer to gently lift the cooked eggs out of the boiling water and place them in the ice water.
 Allow to cool for at least 5 minutes.